 In such dilemmas our brain’s dangerous cortisol chemical can disadvantage and even sink us.
 How so?
 Choices we make such as agreeing to a meeting we fear can trigger cortisol’s toxic chemical, and fuel panic or insomnia, as it did for me.

-Stress also comes from simple choices we make that then become ruts we disdain.
+Toxic stress can sweep in from simple choices we make.
+Routines we delight in can degenerate emotionally to ruts we disdain.
 Recently, for instance, I slipped into a bad habit of eating too many foods high in sugar and carbs later in the day.
 Before long I began to crave these unhealthy foods every evening.
 Not surprisingly, I felt stressed the next morning after consuming chips or chocolates the night before.
 Change rarely comes easily, especially when stress and anxiety get involved as they did in this case.

 Since the stressful meeting had yet to occur, my food-related-fear seemed the best place to start for a brain-friendly solution that would restore my mojo.
 After a great deal of thought, I decided to eat my main meal far earlier in the day.
 Stress would likely fade if I made the shift from routines, and prepared meals when not craving junk food.
 It worked.
 The brain comes equipped to leap to novelty, such as my new time of day to eat.
 That small shift to a new dinner time, replaced my growing cravings, and made it easier to revert to healthier foods with reduced stress.

 Research shows that childhood trauma leaves us prone to cortisol chemicals that fuel fear, regret, stress, anxiety, or disappointment.
-That awareness help me navigate past my difficult youth, where a dysfunctional, unloving family left me open to failure.
+That awareness helped me navigate past my difficult youth, where a dysfunctional, broken family left me open to failure.
 The results?
-I became aware of learning shut-down triggers and anxiety increases.
+I became aware of learning shut-down triggers and anxiety upticks.
 I began to watch out for negative reactions that replaced the kind of fun and adventures I enjoyed most.
 I tripped lots yet I sought to emulate power tools that mindful people engage when challenges arise, and when they seek resolutions.

-Stress chemicals can keep us in a place of emotional crisis.
-A difficult past cannot prevent our survival-skill-building, when we learn to let go of hurts and step past disappointments to embrace possibilities that relate to our potential to grow and prosper.
+Stress chemicals can keep us in a place of emotional crisis, but that’s merely half the story.
+Good news!
+A difficult past cannot prevent our survival-skill-building, when we learn to let go of hurts and step past disappointments to embrace possibilities that relate to our emotional potential to grow and prosper.

 Mindfulness, or a keen focus on our present realities, became my most accessible tool to face stress head-on.
 Without family supports, money or external rewards that help us block stress, we turn inside for mental resources that can come to our aid in surprising ways.